SeptKit/set/doc/adr/0006-use-following-coding-conventions.md

 ## Decision

-We will automate the coding convenstion as much as we can.
+We will automate the coding conventions as much as we can.
 We will document the rest in the [CODESTYLE.md](../../CODESTYLE.md) file.

 We will follow the following coding conventions: